AhmedMansurMohammed/Netflix_clone_PHP_Laravel/README.md

 ## License

-The Laravel Tutorial was made by Dan Triano
+The Laravel Netflix clone was build by Ahmed Mansur Mohammed